basnijholt/nijho.lt/content/post/jev-mindroom/index.md

 | Context | The request and the new messages | The same, plus the preceding conversation |

 The old question treated anything unclear as a reason to interrupt, and a bare "thanks" without the conversation around it always looks unclear.
-Jev did not change, only the question and the context it got.

 ## Picking the responder